-In October 2018, Minister for Environment, the Hon.
-Lily D'Ambrosio announced a total of $169,376 in funding was announced.
+In October 2018, a total of $169,376 in funding was announced.
 The funding is to be shared by 101 of Victoria’s wildlife volunteers through the 2018/19 Wildlife Rehabilitator Grants.

 A list of successful applicants can be found here.

 The Wildlife Rehabilitator Grants recognise the important work undertaken by Victoria's wildlife volunteers and will help with the costs associated with caring for Victoria’s diverse wildlife.

 The 2018/19 grant round is the 10th anniversary of support for Victoria's wildlife volunteers.

 Since 2008, the Wildlife Rehabilitator Grants program has provided over $1.5 million to the state wildlife carers.

 Help for Injured Wildlife

-The government’s new online tool, Help for Injured Wildlife, has also been released, making it easier to find help for injured wildlife anywhere in Victoria.
+The new online tool, Help for Injured Wildlife, has also been released, making it easier to find help for injured wildlife anywhere in Victoria.